 This recipe also uses salt.
 The salt makes it difficult for bacteria to grow as well.
 These two elements make it safer for you to can summer squash, ensuring that you can use it with your meals with confidence in the future.

-This guide uses spices which are recommended by the USDA.
+This guide uses spices that are recommended by the USDA.
 You can safely use these to improve the flavor of your canned pickled summer squash.
 You will need the following to prepare two pints of summer squash pickles:

 This recipe will help you to have sweet summer squash pickles available throughout the year.
 Step seven below produces a light syrup, which should be used to cover the squash and onions.

 The winter squash that you use for canning should always be of a certain quality.
 The rind of the squash should be hard.
 Its pulp should be mature and stringless. .If the squash is so soft that you know it will start to mash during processing, do not use it for canning.
 The pulp should be firm enough for cooking fresh.

 Your jars and lids should always be in good shape before you use them for canning. if any appear to be damaged in any way, do not use them.
 If the jar rings are dented or rusty, do not use them.
 Your jars can be cleaned in your dishwasher if it gets really hot.
 You can allow your jars and lids to simmer in your dishwasher so that they stay hot until the point when you are ready to use them.

 It’s important that you store your jars and lids under the right conditions whenever they are not in use.
 A damp environment, such as that found in some basements, can cause the sealing compound in the jar lid to disintegrate over time.